deta/space-docs/src/content/docs/publish/discovery-md.md

 layout: "@layouts/DocsPageLayout.astro"
 ---

 There are a few things you can do to prepare your app for publishing.
-The most important is create a `Discovery.md` file, which allows you to customize the presentation of your app on [Deta Discovery](/docs/en/use/space-apps/discovery), Space’s library of personal cloud software.
+The most important is create a `Discovery.md` file, which allows you to customize the presentation of your app on [Deta Discovery](/docs/en/use/space-apps/discovery), Space's library of personal cloud software.
 You can think of the `Discovery.md` file as your app's `README` for Deta Space.

 The `Discovery.md` file is a Markdown file that includes two sections: